High urgency

 Detected July 6, 2026 · in Short-Term Rental Operators

 The FTC proposes a rule to ban deceptive rental housing fee practices, requiring all mandatory fees to be included in advertised rent.
-This applies to short-term rentals, affecting how hosts display pricing.
+This applies to short-term rentals.

 Aforeworn detected this change in the Short-Term Rental Operators space on July 6, 2026 and published this briefing so affected operators are forewarned rather than caught off guard.
 It is rated High urgency.
-Short-term rental operators (whole-home hosts, multi-unit managers, new hosts, HOA-restricted) should confirm how it applies to their specific situation before acting.
-There is a time constraint attached: Rule not yet final; comment period ends 60 days after publication (approx. May 12, 2026).
-Compliance required upon final rule effective date..
+Short-term rental operators, especially whole-home hosts and multi-unit managers should confirm how it applies to their specific situation before acting.
+There is a time constraint attached: Comment period ends May 12, 2026; rule may take effect later in 2026..
 Acting after that point can mean penalties, a lapsed licence, or lost eligibility — exactly the kind of surprise Aforeworn exists to prevent.
 Aforeworn monitors Short-Term Rental Operators continuously and turns every detected change into a plain-English briefing like this one, so you always know first.
 Forewarned is forearmed.

 What changed

-Proposed rule requires all mandatory fees (cleaning, service, etc.) to be included in the total price displayed in advertisements, not added later.
+The FTC proposes to require that all mandatory fees (cleaning, service, etc.) be included in the total price displayed in advertisements, not added later.

 Who it affects